zeek/zeek-docs/script-reference/types.rst

 Vectors of type ``count`` can also be operands for the bitwise and/or/xor operators, ``&``, ``|`` and ``^``.

-Vectors of type ``any`` can hold values of any Zeek type, but the values must be *homogeneous*.
-If you want to intermingle values of different types, you can instead use ``table[count] of any``, which does not require homogeneous values.

 See the :zeek:keyword:`for` statement for info on how to iterate over the elements in a vector.